MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbarmenubutton-class.md

 ```

 ### Parameters
- [in] *bMenuOnly*
+*bMenuOnly*<br/>
- TRUE to show this button as a menu button when it has both a valid command ID and a submenu, FALSE to show this button as a split button when it has both a valid command ID and a submenu.
+[in] TRUE to show this button as a menu button when it has both a valid command ID and a submenu, FALSE to show this button as a split button when it has both a valid command ID and a submenu.

 ### Remarks
  Typically, when a toolbar menu button has both a submenu and a command ID, the menu appears to be a split button that has a main button and an attached down arrow button.
 If you call this method and *bMenuOnly* is TRUE, the button instead appears to be a single menu button with a down arrow in the button.
 When the user clicks the arrow in either mode, the submenu opens, and when the user clicks the non-arrow part of the button in either mode the framework executes the command .